Web Scraping|Scrape Data from Online Accommodation Booking SitesFriday, August 02, 2019

 Because Local Extraction will be affected by the local machine situation.
 The differences between 'Local Extraction' and ' Cloud Extraction' are scraping speed and IP addresses.
 So we switched to Cloud Extraction, using the same crawler, and collected the data correctly.
 The crawler worked fine, and no duplicate data in the output.

-Then the user upgrade to paid subscription plan and use our Cloud Extraction to retrieve the data on booking.com.
+Then the user upgrades to a paid subscription plan and use our Cloud Extraction to retrieve the data on booking.com.

 Author: The Octoparse Team